🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 • Gentle guidance to help you feel grounded

-This starter kit is ideal if you want to explore shadow work without pressure or overwhelm.
+This starter kit is ideal if you want to explore shadow work gently, without pressure, and begin building trust with your inner world at your own pace.

 Master Shadow Work Journal and Guide